 Venture to nearby Camden and tour the Camden Friends Meeting House, a Quaker house of worship constructed in 1805 where many members were actively involved in anti-slavery initiatives.
 Tour the rustic brick building and adjacent burial ground of prominent local heroes, including John Hunn, a “Chief Engineer” in the Underground Railroad who assisted countless slaves in their quest for freedom.

-Continue your trek north and enjoy a hometown meal at the Smyrna Diner, an iconic First State restaurant on the Delaware Culinary Trail.
-Once your group’s taste buds are satisfied, ride by Daniel Corbit’s Clearfield Farm, a documented Underground Railroad stop that was listed on the National Register of Historic Places in 1973.
+Continue your trek north and ride by Daniel Corbit’s Clearfield Farm, a documented Underground Railroad stop that was listed on the National Register of Historic Places in 1973.

 Make your way to Historic Odessa and tour the Corbit-Sharp House, declared a National Landmark in 1967, and the Appoquinimink Friends Meeting House, both reported sites of refuge and shelter for runaway slaves.
 Learn the significance of land and water as escape routes and about Samuel, a slave’s perilous journey to freedom.

-Travel to the Quaker Hill Historic Neighborhood to ride by the Wilmington Friends Meeting House, where Thomas Garrett once attended meetings and his final resting place.
+Moving north, take time to see the Wilmington Friends Meeting House, where Thomas Garrett once attended meetings and his final resting place.

 Visit the recently-renovated Delaware History Museum and its new Center for African American Heritage, which traces the history of the state's black population, both free and enslaved, to the mid-1600's.